Skip to main content

 • grinding

-• “Drop rates are weird; for instance, I spent 3 hours just trying to get a drop of a tome for the basic heal spell (for completion) while farming the correct floor/mob with multiple bonus treasure abilities and stealing.”
+• “Drop rates are weird, for instance I spent 3 hours just trying to get a drop of a tome for the basic heal spell (for completion) and yes I was farming the correct floor/mob that whole time with multiple bonus treasure abilities and stealing.”

-• “What I really didn't like is the grinding necessary to hit terminal levels for your characters; it's an endless end-game grind with frequent class change swaps to have enough health and durability to go up against the final boss.”
+• “What I really didn't like is the grinding necessary to hit terminal levels for your chars; it's an endless grind end-game with frequent class change swaps to have enough health and durability to go up against the final boss.”

 • music